Streand/InsightFace_Reference_Tool_v5/README.md

 - **Clear:** Clears all input and output fields.
 - **Restart Script:** Restarts the current session and opens a new browser window.
 - **Submit:** Runs the face matching process.
+- **Clean Gradio Temp:** will clear temp .gradio folder, This will also clean other applications that uses Gradio
+- **Processing Device:** Dropdown menu for gpu / cpu you want to run the proccess with

 ---